On Strict Higher C*-categories: Strict Involutive Higher Categories

 \subsection{Examples of Strict Involutive Higher Categories}

-The most elementary examples of strict involutive $n$-categories come from a \emph{strictification} of the usual (weak) $n$-categories of higher bipartite quivers (also called spans~\cite{Be,n-Lab2}) between sets. \begin{example} The strict 1-category of relations between sets, with the operation of composition of relations, is involutive when we define, for every relation $f\subset A\times B$ from the set $A$ to the set $B$, its \emph{reciprocal relation} $f^*:=\{(b,a) \ | \ (a,b)\in f \}\subset B\times A$ from $B$ to $A$.\footnote{The 1-category of functions between sets is not involutive, since the reciprocal relation of a function, usually is not a function.}
+The most elementary examples of strict involutive $n$-categories come from a \emph{strictification} of the usual (weak) $n$-categories of higher spans~\cite{Be,n-Lab2} (``bipartite quivers'' between pairs sets). \begin{example} The strict 1-category of relations between sets, with the operation of composition of relations, is involutive when we define, for every relation $f\subset A\times B$ from the set $A$ to the set $B$, its \emph{reciprocal relation} $f^*:=\{(b,a) \ | \ (a,b)\in f \}\subset B\times A$ from $B$ to $A$.\footnote{The 1-category of functions between sets is not involutive, since the reciprocal relation of a function, usually is not a function.}

 To generalize this basic example to arbitrary level-$n$, it is convenient to be able to possibly consider different ``links'' between the same pair of elements $a\in A$ and $b\in B$.
-For this purpose we consider a \emph{bipartite 1-quiver} from $A$ to $B$ i.e.~a pair of maps $A\xleftarrow{s} R \xrightarrow{t} B$.
+For this purpose we consider a \emph{1-span} from $A$ to $B$ i.e.~a pair of maps $A\xleftarrow{s} R \xrightarrow{t} B$.
 Each element $r\in R$ is interpreted as an arrow connecting its source point $s(r)\in A$ to its target point $t(b)\in B$.